Table of Contents Show

 Choose designs that are relevant to the type of work you are seeking, demonstrate a diverse range of project types, highlight your ability to tackle design challenges and deliver innovative solutions, showcase your experience in collaborative work, and feature any awards or recognition received for your work.

 By carefully selecting the type of previous work to include, you can create a compelling portfolio that effectively communicates your research capabilities and experiences to potential employers and clients in the architecture industry.
+For more guidance on project selection, read our article on achieving portfolio perfection when showcasing architectural projects.

 5. Audience